-We will bear the costs of soliciting proxies from the holders of our Common Shares and Class C Preferred Shares.
-Initially, we will solicit proxies by mail.
-We have retained the services of Georgeson Shareholder to assist in the solicitation of proxies for a fee of \$6,500, plus out-of-pocket expenses.
-Our directors, officers and employees may also solicit proxies by telephone, telegraph, fax, e-mail or personal interview.
-We will reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy material to shareholders.
+We are making this solicitation and will pay the entire cost of preparing and distributing the Notice, proxy materials and Annual Report and soliciting proxies from the holders of our Common Shares.
+If you choose to access the proxy materials and Annual Report and/or vote over the Internet, you are responsible for any Internet access charges you may incur.
+Our directors, officers and employees may, but without compensation other than their regular compensation, also solicit proxies by telephone, telegraph, fax, e-mail or personal interview.
+We will reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending the Notice, proxy materials and Annual Report to shareholders.